 Occupational therapists may also conduct evaluations of patients' homes and make recommendations for changes to improve independence.
 Additionally, occupational therapists will help patients develop recreation and leisure skills that will quickly reintegrate them in their home and community environments.

 Siskin Hospital has Certified Brain Injury Specialists on staff as well as Certified Stroke Rehabilitation Specialists.
-Additionally, Siskin Hospital therapy staff are active in the Tennessee Occupational Therapy Association, the American Occupational Therapy Association and the State Board of Occupational Therapy.
+Additionally, Siskin Hospital therapy staff are active in the Tennessee Occupational Therapy Association, the American Occupational Therapy Association.